 It’s very important you speak to an expert about your situation.
 We’ve rounded up some of the free-to-use debt advice services in the UK that you may want to contact in our payday debt help guide – these include StepChange, the Money Advice Service, National Debtline or Citizens Advice.
 They can advise you on what is the next best step to tackle your debts and get a handle on your finances.

 What if my network provider has already sold the debt to a debt collection agency?

 If your debt has been passed over to a debt collection agency, they will get in touch with you to notify you that they are now responsible for collecting what you owe, and to request payment.
-It’s very important that you don’t ignore their contact, but it’s also worth calling your network provider before you make any payments to the debt collection agency to confirm that your network have appointed a debt collection agency, and which one, to avoid scams.
+It’s very important that you don’t ignore their contact, but it’s also worth calling your network provider before you make any payments to the debt collection agency to confirm that your network has appointed a debt collection agency, and which one, to avoid scams.